Psivant/stormmsite/docs/tutorials/tutorial_iv.md

 what such a class object would contain).
-To hold atomic positions and also allocate space for force calculations, we will choose an object of the [`PhaseSpace`](../doxygen/classstormm_1_1trajectory_1_1PhaseSpace.html) class, and make a `std::vector` of these phase spaces to hold the initial coordinates of each system.
+To hold atomic positions and also allocate space for force calculations, we will choose an object of the [`PhaseSpace`](../doxygen/classstormm_1_1trajectory_1_1PhaseSpace.html) class, and make a `std::vector` of these objects to hold the initial coordinates of each system.
 ```

 using stormm::topology::AtomGraph;